maxheltzel/Hylant_COIGen_Tool/README.md

 # COI Generation Pipeline

+Note: A lot of this information is speculative (e.g. Epic Database Credential Requirements).
+I don't have access to a lot of the systems needed.

 An AI-driven Certificate of Insurance (COI) generation system that automatically processes email requests and produces Acord 25 PDFs.

 ## Features